jstarrdewar/adhesive/README.md

 `adhesive build`<br/>
 `adhesive build.json`

-Flags:
+###Flags

 `--debug`
 - compiles a source map
-- defines a constant DEBUG=true which you can use to hide console.log from the production build as described in the UglifyJS 2 documentation.
+- defines a constant DEBUG=true which you can use to hide console.log from the production build.
+[More info on my blog](http://jstarrdewar.com/blog/2013/02/28/use-uglify-to-automatically-strip-debug-messages-from-your-javascript/).

 `--dont-minify`
-- adhesive will only concatenate your code (no uglifying), which is useful if you need to debug something in a browser that doesn't support source maps.
+- will tell adhesive to only concatenate your code (no uglifying), which is useful if you need to debug something in a browser that doesn't support source maps.

 `--help`
 - displays this information in the terminal.